Why study this course

 The focus of assessment is on supporting you to develop your ideas, skills and competencies.
 We use a wide range of assessment methods, including coursework essays, source criticisms, critical reviews, examinations, online tests, posters, oral presentations, blogs and group presentations.
 Progression is built into assessment, in that you will do smaller guided tasks in year one, as well as formative work in years two and three.
 As part of your skills training in year one, you will be supported in understanding how the assessments work, what is expected of you, how you will be marked and how to make the most of your feedback.

-We encourage our students to think about life beyond University from day one, offering modules and support to give you a competitive advantage on graduating.
-During your degree you can take full advantage of the wide range of opportunities provided by the Careers Service, plus an optional second year Employment module.
+We encourage our students to think about life beyond university from day one, offering modules and support to give you a competitive advantage on graduating no matter what path they follow.

 HESA Data: Copyright Higher Education Statistics Agency Limited 2021.
 The Higher Education Statistics Agency Limited cannot accept responsibility for any inferences or conclusions derived by third parties from its data.
 Data is from the latest Graduate Outcomes Survey 2019/20, published by HESA in June 2022.